buddh4/lyvely/packages/docs/docs/dev/ui/styles.md

 module.exports = postCssConfig;
 ```

-The `main.ts` is used to run a test environments and needs to include all dependent styles and the `style/tailwind.css`:
+The `main.ts` is used to run a test environment and needs to include all dependent styles and the `style/tailwind.css`:

 ```javascript title=main.ts
 import 'reflect-metadata';